-We all know that smoking is bad for our health, but do you know the benefits you’ll experience when you quit smoking?
+We all know that smoking is bad for our health, but do you know the benefits you’ll experience after quitting smoking?

 You’ll be a bundle of energy

-After you quit smoking, you blood circulation will improve within 2-12 weeks, making exercise, from walking to tennis a lot easier.
+After you quit smoking, your blood circulation will improve within 2-12 weeks, making exercise, from walking to tennis a lot easier.

 What could you achieve with that extra energy?